JorgeVladGarcia/DScourseS18_FinalProject/README.md

 >
 ```
 ## Statistical Analysis
 Now that we have our final data set, we can start computing the summary statistics and regression analysis.
-We start with descriptive statistics on our variables of interest, which are t.followers, citations, and h.index, that we bind in a new data frame and name it descriptive.
-Then, we compute the summary statistics:
+We start with descriptive statistics on our variables of interest, which are t.followers, citations, and h.index, that we bind in a new data frame that we name 'descriptive.'
+Then we compute the summary statistics.
 ```
 descriptive<- cbind(final.dataset$t.followers, final.dataset$citations, final.dataset$h.index) # assign column names
 colnames(descriptive)<- c("t.followers", "citations", "h.index")